LuciferUchiha/old.georgerowlands.ch/docs/Mathematik/eigenvaluesAndEigenvectors.md

 </CodeOutputBlock>

-If $\bm{A}$ is a diagonal matrix then the eigenvalues are just the diagonal elements.
+If $\boldsymbol{A}$ is a diagonal matrix then the eigenvalues are just the diagonal elements.

 ```python